 4th year of study (exam phase)

-Linked to the bachelor program Mechatronics is the knowledge center Mechatronics & Robotics.
-This center has close connections with many companies in the Brainport Region: Europe's leading innovative top technology region, the place to be for every Mechatronics student.
+Linked to the bachelor programme Mechatronics is the knowledge centre Mechatronics & Robotics.
+This centre has close connections with many companies in the Brainport Region: Europe's leading innovative top technology region, the place to be for every Mechatronics student.

 Typical for this programme

 The English taught bachelor programme Mechatronics is offered in Eindhoven.